pocketix/pocketix-go/README.md

 To get started, create instances of the following:

-- **models.VariableStore**: Handles user variables in the program
+- **models.VariableStore**: handles user variables in the program
-- **models.ProcedureStore**: Handles user procedures in the program
+- **models.ProcedureStore**: handles user procedures in the program
-- **models.ReferencedValueStore**: Handles referenced values to the devices parameters
+- **models.ReferencedValueStore**: handles referenced values to the devices parameters
+- **SetResolveParameterFunction**: set resolver device information callback to referencedValueStore
 - **ast**: slices of program statements
 - **statements.Collector**: collector for the program statements